ali-andrews/WDI-PROJECT-ONE/README.md

 <br>

 ###Question format
 The question bank is organised in an array of "themes".
-You can have as many "themes" as you like.
-You select them at the opening page.
+You can have as many "themes" as you like- currently there is three.
+The users will select these at the opening page.

 My array of questions is organised in the following format
 <br>